 My husband is now fully on board with our organic lifestyle (the men in our lives have to have their own wellness journeys too) and in the fall, we went to Moneywise at Watermark where I finally learned how to take responsibility over our budget.
 In the spirit of vulnerability, I have hundreds of thousands of dollars in student loan debt thanks to my doctorate.
 I want to be transparent about our budget and clear that our finances have not changed even though I am currently earning an income.
-While my husband has seen success in his career and I am practicing at Free to Be Chiropractic, we are acting as though my income doesn’t exist by placing it all towards my student loan debt.
+While my husband has seen success in his career and I am practicing at the holistic wellness collective I founded, Our Well House, we are acting as though my income doesn’t exist by placing it all towards my student loan debt.
 Our goal is to live a simple life and only buy what we need, even if we are blessed with abundance.

 The most important factor in our organic lifestyle and budget is our emphasis on real food.
 Let me be clear: Simple Mills crackers are delicious, but one box is over $7.
 I could get 7 bunches of organic celery for that price!
 We choose to buy fresh and organic fruits, vegetables, and ethically-raised meats and stay away from most processed foods in the middle aisles — even if they’re gluten free and organic!
 This saves us money, but also nourishes our bodies in the way we were created.